aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-To get a deeper understanding of the lifecycle of an Aptos transaction (from an operational perspective), we will follow a transaction on its journey, from being submitted to an Aptos Fullnode, to being committed to the Aptos Blockchain.
+To get a deeper understanding of the lifecycle of an Aptos transaction (from an operational perspective), we will follow a transaction on its journey, from being submitted to an Aptos fullnode, to being committed to the Aptos blockchain.
 We will then *zoom-in* on the logical components of Aptos nodes and take a look how the transaction interacts with these components.

 # Assumptions

 For the purpose of this doc, we will assume that:

-* Alice and Bob are two users who each have an [account](/reference/glossary#account) on the Aptos Blockchain.
+* Alice and Bob are two users who each have an [account](/reference/glossary#account) on the Aptos blockchain.
 * Alice's account has 110 Aptos Coins.
 * Alice is sending 10 Aptos Coins to Bob.
 * The current [sequence number](/reference/glossary#sequence-number) of Alice's account is 5 (which indicates that 5 transactions have already been sent from Alice's account).